vergauwenthomas/VLINDER/README.md

 ## Meta_data_script
 Here you can find a script that calculates the meta data (landcover, height, lcz) for a given location.
 Adjust the data file in this folder and execute the script.
 The output will appear in the folder.

+In order to use the meta datasets, you have to download the card material.
+This can easely be done by donwloading the `LU and LC maps` in the VLINDER ondrive database.

 ## Mbilli_code
 Here you can find a version of the software on the VLINDER stations (V12)